Kong/kong/CONTRIBUTING.md

 You can [submit an issue](https://github.com/Kong/kong/issues/new) for feature requests.
 Please add as much detail as you can when doing so.

-You are also welcome to propose patches adding new features.
+You are also welcome to propose patches while adding new features.
 See the section on [Submitting a patch](#submitting-a-patch) for details.

 [Back to TOC](#table-of-contents)

 ## Contributing

-We welcome contributions of all kinds, you do not need to code to be helpful!
+We welcome all kinds of contributions, you do not need to code to be helpful!
-All of the following tasks are noble and worthy contributions that you can make without coding:
+All of the following tasks are noble and worthy contributions that you can perform without coding:

 - Reporting a bug (see the [report bugs](#where-to-report-bugs) section)
 - Helping other members of the community on the support channels